netrisk/che/README.md

 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s."*

-This project is an interpreter/emulator of CHIP-8 coded just for fun which aims to be executed in many platforms.
+This project is an interpreter/emulator of CHIP-8 and SUPER-CHIP coded just for fun which aims to be executed in many platforms.
 Right now only GNU/Linux and MacOS X are supported but support for Windows will come.
 We have in our minds to port it to an Arduino board too.

 ## Compilation